Taz (wrestler): Personal life

 Senerchia is of Italian descent.
-He is the cousin of fellow retired professional wrestler Chris Chetti.
+He is the cousin of fellow retired professional wrestler Chris Chetti and wrestler Joe Chetti (Tazmanaic 2).
 Senerchia is married to Teresa Smith, and together they have one son, Tyler Cole (born May 4, 1999), who is also a professional wrestler better known under the ring name Hook.
 Tyler has trained with Cody Rhodes and made several appearances in AEW as part of his father's stable Team Taz, debuting in action on December 10, 2021.

 Senerchia has a tattoo of the Looney Tunes character Tasmanian Devil on his upper right biceps, which he states he got after being inspired by an identical tattoo sported by Road Warrior Animal.
 He also has a self-designed tattoo on his left lower bicep.

 Senerchia played high school football, as well as in college, playing for the LIU Post Pioneers.
 He also studied judo prior to entering the professional wrestling circuit, reaching a second-degree black belt.
 He is a supporter of the New York Mets, New York Knicks, Philadelphia 76ers, New York Islanders, and the Buffalo Bills.